conmurphy/vagrant-cloudcenter/README.md

 ## Box Format

-See the https://www.vagrantup.com/docs/boxes/base.html for the format of the box including the SSH access.
+See the [Vagrant Box Format]( https://www.vagrantup.com/docs/boxes/base.html ) for further details on the box requirements.
+SSH access will need to be configured as per the guide.

 ## Configuration